 \subsection{Future developments}

-Despite our dataset being far from comprehensive, with only 26 questions, it clearly highlights that the modularity of agentic systems cannot be taken for granted.
+Despite our dataset being rather limited, with only 26 questions, this study highlights that agentic systems are not inherently modular.
 The same applies to the selection of LLMs and system prompts.
-New LLMs are released at an unprecedented speed, and it is impossible to cover the entire landscape.
-We would instead encourage future research to include a breadth of LLMs, from the different vendors and from different generations to show the performance across a variety of options.
-The system prompt we used herein was provided with a specific version of smolagents (\texttt{v 1.14.0}), and it will likely be updated in the future.
-The challenge is to devise a prompt that works across many different LLMs and agent types, and here we also see plenty of room for future research.
+New LLMs are released at an unprecedented speed, and because it is impossible to cover the entire landscape we would encourage future research to include a breadth of LLMs, from the different vendors and from different generations to show the performance across a variety of LLMs.
+The system prompt of smolagents (\texttt{v 1.14.0}) will likely be updated in the future.
+The challenge is to devise a prompt that works across many different LLMs and agent types, here there is room for future research.

 Finally, we comment on the use of an LLM-as-a-judge.
-Here, we have chosen not to use different variants, such as judge based on different LLMs.
-How to best evaluate the answer of an agent is a very intense research field in itself, and we can suggest several areas for research based on our observations in this study.
-One of these is checking whether the consistency of scores indeed improves if the LLM is asked to summarize first and whether this aligns with human scoring for this domain as previously investigated by \cite{scialom2021questeval}.
-Beyond that, it would be instrumental to elaborate and evaluate performance differences between questions.
-To guide, we can elaborate on the reasoning steps and look further into the tools (successfully) called by the agent.
+We have chosen not to use different variants, such as judge based on different LLMs.
+How to best evaluate the answer of an agent is a very intense research field in itself, and we see several areas for research based on our findings.
+To mention a few, checking whether the consistency of scores indeed improves if the LLM is asked to summarize first, whether different LLM judges align (preliminary sanity check in Appendix A.9) and whether this aligns with human scoring for this domain (previously investigated by \cite{scialom2021questeval}).
+Beyond that, it is instrumental to elaborate and evaluate performance differences between questions (preliminary investigation in Appendix A.10).
+As a guide, we can elaborate on the reasoning steps and the tools called by the agent.
 Second, we currently evaluate all questions the same without explicitly considering e.g. the usefulness of an incorrect answer.
 For some questions, a slightly incorrect answer could still be useful, whereas for some other questions, it has to be exact.
-Especially in the area of drug discovery, this is of interest, where a deviation of more than 10\% in molecular weight indicates a mismatch in the chemical compound, but a mismatch of 10\% in affinity could be within the experimental error \cite{johansen2000sensitivity}.
+For instance, in the area of drug discovery, a deviation of more than 10\% in molecular weight indicates a mismatch in the chemical compound, whereas a mismatch of 10\% in affinity can be within the experimental error \cite{johansen2000sensitivity}.